Kodjovi Dadzie

 Kodjovi Dadzié (born 31 July 1989) is a Togolese professional footballer who plays as a left-back for Akwa United and the Togo national team.

 Club career

-Dadzié joined Akwa United on 1 January 2016 and won the Nigeria domestic cup, Aiteo Cup, with the Uyo-based club in 2017.
+Dadzié joined the Uyo-based Akwa United on 1 January 2016 and won the Nigeria domestic cup, Aiteo Cup, with the club in 2017.
 He played the entire duration of the final match, against Tornadoes at the Agege Stadium, Lagoson 15 October 2017 - which Akwa United won 3-2 on penalties after the full 90 minutes ended goalless.
 The left-back converted one of the spot kicks.
 He helped Akwa United to finish the 2016-17 NPFL season at fourth place in the 20-team log.